Perimenopause and IBS: 2 Common Causes and Solutions

 One of the symptoms many people experience in IBS is a feeling of fullness, even after eating a standard-sized meal.
 That’s why it’s advisable to eat smaller meals in frequent durations.
 For instance, if you eat three meals, try to break it into smaller fragments, say five.

 This way, your stomach won’t have to work too hard to break down the food and digest it.
-When you eat smaller meals, it will improve digestion and lessen gassiness.
+Eating smaller meals will improve digestion and lessen gassiness.
 Skipping meals isn’t a good and healthy thing to do.
 Those with constipation should be even more concerned about this and never remain on an empty stomach as it may cause gastrointestinal issues.

 2. Know Your Trigger Foods